 “I got involved right after the fires when Darius Anderson called.
 He asked if I would be interested in working with him to make sure that Napa, Sonoma, Lake and Mendocino [counties] all continued to get the proper support for years to come.
 To me, it was a rhetorical question.”

 Rebuild NorthBay Executive Board Member, Folio Fine Wine Partners

 The decision was made early on for Rebuild to focus our efforts on the long term recovery and rebuild, most active in Year 2 to Year 5 and beyond.
 The board did not want to compete with emergency funding relief and realized there was a need for an organization to immerse itself in the challenging time post-disaster: when the cameras and news crews and have departed and donations slow just as needs increase.

-Rebuild NorthBay is dedicated to the long term assistance to our public, private and nonprofit communities.
-We build partnerships to fill funding gaps for rebuilders, provide information and data, and advocate for the maximum amount of federal dollars to ensure our region not only recovers, but leaps ahead regionally.
+Rebuild NorthBay is dedicated to the long term assistance to our public, private, and nonprofit communities.
+We build partnerships to fill funding gaps for rebuilders, provide information and data, and advocate for the maximum amount of state and federal dollars to ensure our region not only recovers, but leaps ahead regionally.
 We are determined to be a model and pay our lessons forward to other disaster affected areas throughout the nation.